David Ackles: Later career

 After three albums for Elektra, Ackles left the label.
-He was signed to CBS/Columbia Records by legendary record executive Clive Davis, then president of the company and a long-time Ackles admirer.
+He was signed to CBS/Columbia Records by record executive Clive Davis, then president of the company and a long-time Ackles admirer.
 As he tried to create his first album for Columbia he felt the pressure of expectations engendered by American Gothic's glowing reviews.
 All too aware that his last album had been called "a milestone in pop and a study in excellence" and "a new direction in pop music" and himself "'an important artist whose work eludes categorisation,'" Ackles began to second-guess himself. "[E]very idea he came up with he discarded, thinking, 'This is not as good as American Gothic."
-He withdrew from the recording studio and produced Five and Dime at home on a four-track recorder.
+He withdrew from the recording studio and produced Five & Dime at home on a four-track recorder.
 Uncharacteristically he brought in "a modest and simple record" on time and under budget.
-But before Five and Dime was released, Clive Davis was abruptly dismissed by CBS over an expenses dispute.
+But before Five & Dime was released, Clive Davis was abruptly dismissed by CBS over an expenses dispute.
 With the loss of the only executive who had championed it, the new Ackles album fared poorly.
 It was perfunctorily released—the same month Davis was—only in the US, and Columbia would not finance a tour to promote it.
 Columbia did not renew his contract and Ackles, hurt and frustrated, did not search for another record deal.